superhero1/ffritz/README-APP.md

 - Additional services are
 	- upmpdcli (UPNP/DLNA renderer)
 	- ympd (http frontend at port 82)
-- Refer to MPD.md for details
+- Refer to AUDIO.md for details

 ShairPort Daemon (shairport-sync)
 ---------------------------------
 - Acts as AirPort receiver
-- Refer to MPD.txt for details
+- Refer to AUDIO.txt for details

-Bluetooth a2dp sink (a2dp_sink_demo)
+Bluetooth a2dp sink (bluetooth)
 ------------------------------------
 - Reports itself as "FritzBox"
 - Tested with Logitech BT stick (CSR chipset)
+- Refer to AUDIO.txt for details

 nfs mounter
 -----------